mozzarellaV8/agora-marketplace/readme.md

 # 	Multiple R-squared:  0.258,	Adjusted R-squared:  0.2543
 ```

 For more than a few reasons, these models probably shouldn't be considered for drawing definitive conclusions.
-Many outside factors with the crawls and markets influence product and vendor listing counts - on top of whether or not I've extracted and compiled the data in a legitimate way (the code's all here of course, and I'm more than happy to receive suggestions for improvements).
+Many outside factors with the crawls and markets influence product and vendor listing counts - on top of whether or not I've extracted and compiled the data in a legitimate way (the code's all here of course - I'm more than happy to receive suggestions for improvements).

 It can't be assumed that every crawl represents a complete day's listings; the market itself would be down at seemingly random times to address server or security issues.
 Many pages (> 10,000) were removed during the extraction process because they were blank - too many requests had been made to the server, or pages would be incomplete.